jenningsloy318/DevOps_Experiences/Linux-Performance/Systems-Performance/readme.md

     - -P ALL: same with mpstat -P ALL 1
     - -u same as mpstat default system-wide average only
     - -q indlues run-queue size as runq-sz

+  - ps
+  - top
+  - pidstat

+    ```
+    pidstat 1
+    ```
+    - -t print per-thread statistic
+    - -p ALL print all processors

+### Chapter 7 Memory

+- 7.2 Concetps

+  - 7.2.2 paging
+    - file system paging
+      - file memory mapping involves files on the filesystem and files in the page cache (memory page)
+      - if page in the memory are modified(dirty), call page-out to write to filesystem
+      - page-in will load data from filesystem to page cache

+    - anonymous paging(aka swapping)
+      - process private data (stack and heap which don't have mapping to filesystem so called anonymous paging)  are write to swap device or swap file

+  - 7.2.7 Utilization and satruation

+    - how to measure satruation
+      - check if there is `page scanning/page-out`  ----> `sar -B` check `pgscank/s`or `pgscand/s` column
+      - check if there is `anonymous paging(swapping)`
+      - check if there is `OOM killer`

+- 7.3 Architeture

+  - 7.3.1 Hardware

+    - MMU
+      - TLB(tranlation lookaside buffer): used by MMU to store info about virtual-to-phsical translation, this is first level of such cache
+      - page table: if TLB is full, the page table store the virtual-to-physical mapping called page table can be stored in main memory
+    - page size
+      - modern processor  support muliple page sizes
+      - 4k 2M
+      - huge page (1G)

+    - TLB
+      - Can be devided into separate caches fro instruction and data pages
+      - if use larger page size, TLB may support wide range of memory mapping
+      - TLB can be also devided into separate caches for each of these page sizes

+  - 7.3.2 Software

+    - Free list
+      - pages freed via page-out will be added to the tail fo the free list, it can be reclaimed before it is allocated and reused to other process if it requests
+      - completely freed pages are added to the head of the free list that can be allocated and reused immediately

+      allocator
+      - slab for kernel process, pick the pages from free list head
+      - libc (malloc()) for user space process, pick the pages from free list head
+      - buddy allocator (a page allocator)is used to manage pages only, will provides multiple free lists for different-sized memory allocation

+    - reaping:  mechnism to free slab caches
+    - page scaning: page-out daemon(kswapd) starts page scanning

+    - process virtual address space

+      - virtual address spaces is a range of virual pages that are mapped to physical pages
+      - it is composed of several segments
+        - stacks
+          - stacks of the running threads, mapped read/write
+        - process excutable
+          - executable text: contains the executable CPU instructions for the process
+          - executable data: contains initialized variables mapped from the data segment of the binary program, the variables has read/wirte so it can be update when program is running
+        - libraries
+          - executable text: contains the executable CPU instructions for the process
+          - executable data: contains initialized variables mapped from the data segment of the binary program, the variables has read/wirte so it can be update when program is running
+        - heap: the working memory for the program and is anonymous memory(no filesystem location), and grows as needed which is allocated with malloc()
+    - Allocator

+      - kernel allocators
+        - slab allocator
+            - array of fixed size(magzine) contains page references per CPU
+            - the mazine don't need be full all the time
+            - each reference may map to a page
+            - CPU will first to search for the the pages referenced in the magzine, if not mapped, trigger to allocate
+        - SLUB (now as default)
+          - improvement based on slab
+          - remove object queue
+          - remove per-CPU caches, leave NUMA optimization to page allocator
+      - user-level allocator
+        - glibc(malloc)
+          - glibc malloc is chunk-oriented
+          - its behavior depends on the allocation request size and certain parameters
+          - allocation through Arenas ----> heap ----> linked-list of free chunks
+          -  Arena: A structure that is shared among one or more threads which contains references to one or more heaps, as well as linked lists of chunks within those heaps which are "free".
+Threads assigned to each arena will allocate memory from that arena's free lists.
+          - Heap: A contiguous region of memory that is subdivided into chunks to be allocated.
+Each heap belongs to exactly one arena.
+          - Chunk: A small range of memory that can be allocated (owned by the application), freed (owned by glibc), or combined with adjacent chunks into larger ranges; Each chunk exists in one heap and belongs to one arena; chunks can be various sizes
+          - Neighboring chunks can be coalesced on a free linked list, no matter what their size is
+          - very large allocation use mmap

+        - tcmalloc
+          - thread caching malloc, uses a small per-thread cache for small allocation, reducing lock contentation and improving performance

+        - jemalloc
+          - multiple arenas
+          - per-thread caching
+          - small object slabs
+          - can use mmap and sbrk